sermakov/sebox/README.md

 by Sergey Ermakov

-There are my nice projects and some inspirational piecies.
+Here are my cute projects and some inspirational piecies.
 Anyway, you are welcome.

 ## current projects